 Audio-to-image generation has emerged as a cross-modal task that transforms rich and dynamic audio signals into semantically coherent visual representations.
 Early works in this area have demonstrated that audio cues, often rich with temporal dynamics and nuanced semantic information, can guide the synthesis of images~\cite{zhou2019talking,chen2017deep,duarte2019wav2pix,chatterjee2020sound2sight}.
 Recently, inspired by the success of diffusion models~\cite{ho2020denoising} and multimodal learning~\cite{radford2021learning,wu2023large,jia2021scaling}, more research works have demonstrated that models originally designed for text-to-image synthesis can be successfully adapted for audio inputs~\cite{yariv2023audiotoken,qin2023gluegen}, making it easier to develop an audio-to-image generation model.
 Audio-to-image generation is useful in many applications such as creative arts~\cite{lee2023generating}, multimedia content generation~\cite{girdhar2023imagebind}, and enhanced teaching and learning experiences by generating immersive visuals from sound by VR or AR systems~\cite{fitria2023augmented}.

-Despite the recent success in conditioning image synthesis on audio, most of the existing literature focuses on single‐source audio inputs ~\cite{yariv2023audiotoken,sung2023sound,qin2023gluegen}.
-Instead of a single, isolated sound, natural auditory scenes are typically multi-source, with overlapping and mixed components, where each source contributes distinct semantic cues to the overall auditory scene~\cite{zhou2024audio,zhu2016learning}.
-Since these natural audio signals are mixed by the physical environment, they are not ideal for directly training an image-generation model.
-Consequently, previous methods fail to capture the full richness of real-world audio, limiting their ability to generate contextually comprehensive images (see \cref{fig:page1}; other methods could not combine the ``\textit{Basketball Bounce + Cheering}" scene effectively, while MACS generated a coherent one).
+Despite the recent success in conditioning image synthesis on audio, most of the existing literature focuses on single‐source audio inputs~\cite{yariv2023audiotoken,sung2023sound,qin2023gluegen}.
+In contrast, natural soundscapes are complex, often composed of multiple overlapping audio sources.
+Previous methods fall short on mixed audio signals; for example, they fail to effectively combine sounds like ``guitar and speech," resulting in incoherent images (see Fig.~\ref{fig:teaser}).
+These methods struggle to disentangle and utilize the full information embedded in real-world auditory scenes, limiting their ability to generate contextually comprehensive images.